se-edu/learningresources/contents/rust/Rust.md

                  ^^^^^^^^^^^^^^^ second mutable borrow occurs here
 ```

 In any single scope, there can only be one mutable borrow.
 However, the scope of the value borrowed by `indexes` does not end until the end of a block (i.e. a closing brace).
-We then attempt to borrow the same value again in the same scope which will not compile in Rust.
+Attempting to borrow the same value again in the same scope which will not compile in Rust.

 ### Better support for concurrency